Forget Forgetting: Continual Learning in a World of Abundant Memory: Appendix

 \subsection{Method (continued.)}

 In this section, we elaborate on our method \textit{weight space consolidation}, highlighting the role of each component.
 The proposed method is a combination of two weight-space operations.
-(1) rank-based parameter reset \citep{yadav2024ties} and (2) weight averaging \citep{wortsman2022model}.
+(1) ranking-based parameter reset \citep{yadav2024ties} and (2) weight averaging \citep{wortsman2022model}.

-\paragraph{Rank-based weight reset. } The weight reset step selects and resets redundant parameters in adapting to the new task.
+\paragraph{Ranking-based weight reset. } The weight reset step selects and resets redundant parameters in adapting to the new task.
 The aim of this procedure is to find the minimal set of parameters that are capable of adapting to the new $t^{th}$ task, and reinitializing the redundant parameters to the mixed value of the previous task model $\theta_{prev}$ and the current model $\theta$ value using \Cref{eq:reset-mix}, which helps recover learned features.
 In this process, we use a simple metric \Cref{eq:moment_score} that uses the parameter's first and second moments to measure its importance \citep{kingma2017adammethodstochasticoptimization,balles2020dissectingadamsignmagnitude,molchanov2019importanceestimationneuralnetwork,hwang2024fadamadamnaturalgradient}.
 In \Cref{appendix:drift-measures}, we also compare alternative measures (e.g., parameter drift) and discuss their limitations.

 Using this metric, we retain the top-$Q\%$ parameters that have largely drifted during the current task and reset the dormant parameters using \cref{eq:reset-mix}.
 The idea of resetting model weights is not novel in the continual learning literature, but most have focused on improving plasticity \citep{dohare2024loss}.
 Conversely, we improve both plasticity and stability using a mixing technique (\cref{eq:reset-mix}, integrating previous and present tasks.
 In \cref{appendix:analysis}, we provide experimental results on the effect of $Q$, the percentage of weight reset on model performance (see \cref{fig:weight_reset}).
 Furthermore, we study alternative variations of our reset method, namely (1) different parameter importance metrics (see \Cref{tab:importance-metric}), (2) different reset methods and reset frequencies (see \Cref{tab:reset_strategy}).
 We find that resetting more frequently (e.g., per epoch) displays significant gains in performance especially under limited memory settings.
 We discuss this observation on \Cref{appendix:analysis}.